 Turbulent Scattering

-The formalism developed by `Macquart&Koay13`_has been ingested into the Turbulence class for calculations of temporal smearing and angular broadening.
+The formalism developed by Macquart&Koay13 has been ingested into the Turbulence class for calculations of temporal smearing and angular broadening.

 Turbulence